Want to create a balanced schedule to fit EVERYTHING into your math block?

 Wordy Birdy

-This book fits it’s title perfectly and is an excellent way to teach and reinforce kindness to young children.
-It’s about a little girl who questions how to respond when she sees a friend spill grape juice on herself.
+This book fits its title perfectly and is an excellent way to teach and reinforce kindness to young children.
+Be Kind by Pat Zietlow Miller, is about a little girl who questions how to respond when she sees a friend spill grape juice on herself.
 While others laugh, she did not think it was so funny.

 She goes on to think about different ways that she can be kind to others in ways that young children can relate to such as helping others, giving, paying attention, or just saying hello.
 It really focuses on how small acts of kindness can lead to making a huge difference.